Special pricing for Veterans. please call 507-389-7446 for details.

 Not so long ago, families operated relatively small farms, and a farm of many hundreds of acres was considered a large operation.
 Today, an ag producer has to be much larger as the economies of scale dictate his or her standard of living; it’s not uncommon to encounter farmers working thousands of acres.
 The level of sophistication to keep pace has escalated dramatically.

 South Central College, the most respected name in Agricultural education in southern Minnesota, is embarking on a program to address the needs of the modern ag producer.
-Taking their cues from other top-flight national conferences, SCC will be hosting its eighth annual Agricultural Symposium in 2016.
-More details on the keynote speakers, dynamic breakout sessions and engaging forums will be published soon.
+Taking their cues from other top-flight national conferences, SCC will be hosting its annual Agricultural Symposium on Wednesday, February 19, 2020, at the Kato Ballroom.

 Titled “New Tools for New Rules”, the conference will address highly relevant topics facing the modern producer.

 And unlike other professional development seminars where the event’s profits go to the promoter, all net proceeds from New Tools will benefit student scholarships and agricultural programs at South Central College as well as the college’s non-profit Foundation.
 This will provide resources for ag-related scholarships, purchase state-of-the-art lab and instructional equipment, and more.